outpaddling/libxtend/README.md

 ### Installing libxtend on FreeBSD:

-FreeBSD is a highly underrated platform for scientific computing, with over 1,800 scientific libraries and applications in the FreeBSD ports collection (of more than 30,000 total), modern clang compiler, fully-integrated ZFS filesystem, and renowned security, performance, and reliability.
+FreeBSD is a highly underrated platform for many types of computing, with over 30,000 libraries and applications in the FreeBSD ports collection, modern clang compiler, fully-integrated ZFS filesystem, and renowned security, performance, and reliability.
 FreeBSD has a somewhat well-earned reputation for being difficult to set up and manage compared to user-friendly systems like [Ubuntu](https://ubuntu.com/).